Global Agenda Council on Food & Nutrition Security 2012-2014

 - Supporting public-private collaboration to accelerate the impact at international and national levels, including through global platforms such as the G20 and G8, and national multistakeholder cooperation

 To aid in this process, the Council is exploring common measurement frameworks for sustainability and nutrition outcomes and effective strategies for responsible investment in agriculture for food and nutrition security.
-Together with the Council on Logistics & Supply Chain Systems, the Council has supported the launch of a new initiative on food waste to manage post-harvest losses that focuses on improving global food supply, economic returns and the environmental sustainability of food value chains.
-The Council is also advising the Forum’s New Vision for Agriculture and Grow Africa projects and helping generate greater awareness of food insecurity through global platforms such as the G20, G8, the EU and the Association of Southeast Asian Nations.
+Together with the Council on Logistics & Supply Chain Systems, the Council has supported the launch of a new initiative on value-chain efficiency for managing post-harvest losses that focuses on improving global food supply, economic returns and the environmental sustainability of food value chains.
+The Council is also advising the Forum’s New Vision for Agriculture and Grow Africa initiatives, which facilitate multistakeholder-led, market-based action, harnessing the power of agriculture to drive food security, environmental sustainability and economic opportunity.
+The Council seeks to build a common agenda, help raise awareness, leverage support for priority actions, and develop synergies to strengthen the global response to the challenge through global platforms such as the G8, G20, UN Zero Hunger and SUN Initiatives, and others.

-“Yet this risk can be alleviated through policy reforms, targeted investment and innovative ways to increase production and access to food.”
+“Therisk of another food crisis can be alleviated through policy reforms, targeted investment andinnovative ways to increase production and access to food.”

 To get involved please contact